weiju/sofia_lib/README.md

 ## Acknowledgements

-Special thanks to Frank Wille (phx) for all his support and advice to understand how to get this library working under Amiga OS 1.3
+Special thanks to Frank Wille (phx) for all his support and advice to understand the details of the VBCC/VLINK/VASM toolchain which was instrumental in getting this library working under Amiga OS 1.3